 A trip to the zoo may feel synonymous with summertime, but the Detroit Zoo is open year-round and ready to welcome you and the kiddos throughout the winter months.
 In fact, now through April 16, the Natural History Museum in London’s Wildlife Photographer of the Year exhibit is on display featuring 100 shots representing the best of nature photography and photojournalism.

 You may not think of a botanical garden when you think wintertime, but think again.
 The Matthaei Botanical Gardens and Nichols Arboretum on the University of Michigan campus is open to the public year-round and boasts an outdoor garden space featuring bonsai, native plants and perennials, and an indoor conservatory chock-full of plants from around the world.
 Or bundle up the tots and take them over to the children’s garden or stroll the nearly three miles of trails.

 Elephant ears and dunk tanks give way to winter sports and chilly art at local fairs.
-The January frosty fun crown goes to the Plymouth Ice Festival, returning Feb.
-3-5, 2023 with majestic carved creations, entertainment and more.
-Other goodies include the Quicken Loans Winter Blast in Royal Oak (Feb.
-3-5, 2023) or the Fire & Ice Festival in Rochester (Jan.
-20-21, 2023).
+The frosty fun crown goes to the Plymouth Ice Festival, returning Feb.
+2-4, 2024 with majestic carved creations, entertainment and more.
+Other goodies include the Winter Blast in Royal Oak (Feb.
+2-4, 2024) or the Frost Festival in Rochester (Jan.
+19-20, 2024).

 Go for a wintertime hike